-The system block diagram in Figure 2-1 on page 15 represents the MC7411 module integrated into a host system.
+The system block diagram in Figure 2-1 represents the EM7411 module integrated into a host system.
 The module includes the following interfaces to the host:

-- Power Supplied to the module by the host. - W_DISABLE_N Input supplied to the module by the host to cause the module to either turn off/on or enter/exit low power mode (software configurable). - WAKE_N Signal used to wake the host when specific events occur. - WAN_LED_N Active-low LED drive signal provides an indication of WAN radio ON state. - SYSTEM RESET N-Active-low reset input. - Antenna Three U.FL RF connectors (main (Rx/Tx), GNSS, and auxiliary (diversity/MIMO/GNSS).
-For details, see RF Specifications on page 35. - Antenna control Three signals that can be used to control external antenna switches. - Dynamic power control Signal used to adjust Tx power to meet FCC/CE SAR requirements.
-For details, see Tx Power Control on page 50. - Dual SIM Supported through the interface connector.
-The SIM cavities / connectors must be placed on the host device for this feature. - USB USB 2.0 and USB 3.0 interfaces to the host for data, control, and status information.
+- Full_Card_Power_Off#-Input supplied to the module by the host-active-low to turn the unit off, or active-high to turn the unit on. - W_DISABLE1# Active low input from the host to the EM7411 disables the main RF radio. - W_DISABLE2# Active low input from the host to the EM7411 disables the GNSS radio receiver. - WAKE_ON_WAN# Active low output used to wake the host when specific events occur. - WWAN_LED# Active-low LED drive signal provides an indication of WAN radio ON state. - RESET#-Active low input from the host used to reset the module. - Antenna Three RF connectors (main (Rx/Tx), GNSS, and auxiliary (diversity/MIMO/GNSS)).
+For details, see RF Specifications on page 33. - Antenna control Four signals that can be used to control external antenna switches. - Dynamic power control Signal used to adjust Tx power to meet FCC SAR requirements.
+For details, see Tx Power Control on page 48.). - Dual SIM Supported through the interface connector.
+The SIM cavities / connectors must be placed on the host device for this feature. - SIM detect Internal pull-up on the module detects whether a SIM is present or not: - If a SIM is not inserted, the pin must be shorted to ground. - If a SIM is present, the pin will be an open circuit. - USB USB 2.0 and USB 3.0 interfaces to the host for data, control, and status information.

-The MC7411 has two main interface areas - the host I/O connector and the RF ports.
+The EM7411 has two main interface areas - the host I/O connector and the RF ports.
 Details of these interfaces are described in the sections that follow.